Charitable Giving on a Budget

 You can always find additional ways to give through volunteering, offering your professional skills, and even just spreading the word in your community about the great impact the organization is making.
 You can also check with your employer to see if they have a gift-matching program

-If you’re looking for a new way to manage your gift budget and savings this holiday season, consider a cash management account with SoFi Money, where users can track their saving and spending all in one location.
-SoFi Money offers a competitive 1.60% APY on all your cash and account holders can create individual money vaults within a single account.
-We work hard to give you competitive interest.
-With that in mind, our interest rate is subject to change at any time.
+If you’re looking for a new way to manage your gift budget and savings this holiday season, consider a checking and savings account with SoFi Checking and Savings, where users can track their saving and spending all in one location.

 Third Party Trademarks: Certified Financial Planner Board of Standards Inc. (CFP Board) owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design), and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.